Steckerlfisch

-Traditionally it is prepared from local fish like coregonus or whitefish like common bream but nowadays trout, char or mackerel are also used.
+Traditionally, steckerlfisch is prepared from local fish like coregonus or whitefish like common bream, but nowadays trout, char or mackerel are also used.

 Steckerlfisch is a very popular meal at the Munich Oktoberfest.
 It was the Oktoberfest which made the dish popular.
-A local fish merchant introduced Steckerlfisch to the fair in the early part of the 20th century.
+A local fish merchant introduced steckerlfisch to the fair in the early part of the 20th century.

 Preparation

 The whole gutted fish are marinated in a hearty mixture of oil, spices and garlic and skewered on sticks of about 60 cm length.
 The sticks are then fixed in a way that the fish are positioned upside-down and angular next to the embers.
 During the process of grilling they are brushed a few times with the marinade so that the skin becomes crispy.

-The Steckerlfisch is eaten on the paper in which it is wrapped after being grilled and served on a plate.
+The steckerlfisch is eaten on the paper in which it is wrapped after being grilled and served on a plate.
 Common side dishes are bread roll or pretzels.